moofone/codex-ts-sdk/README.md

 Experimental TypeScript client for the [OpenAI Codex](https://openai.com/codex/) native runtime.

-No conflict with native codex cli!
+This will not conflict with Codex system CLI

 📖 **[Architecture Documentation](docs/architecture.md)** - Detailed system design and component overview